stoke newington london n16 guide

 Abney Park and Cemetery

-For organic fruit, veg, meat, artisan bread and cheeses head over to the Stoke Newington Farmers Market.
+For organic fruit, veg, meat, artisan bread, and cheeses, head over to the Stoke Newington Farmers Market.
 It’s usually held on Saturdays from 10 am until 2.30 pm at St Paul’s Church on Stoke Newington High Street.
-The produce is organic or bio-dynamic and most of the farmers are from within a sixty-mile radius.
-It’s not massive but you can pick up something tasty for your lunch.
-They also serve hot coffee so you can stop for a drink and a bite to eat while you soak up the community atmosphere.
+The produce is organic or biodynamic, and most of the farmers are from within a sixty-mile radius.
+It’s not massive, but you can pick up something tasty for your lunch.
+They also serve hot coffee, so you can stop for a drink and a bite to eat while you soak up the community atmosphere.

 stoke newington, farmers market